zepptron/kubeadm-vagrant-ansible/README.md

 Ok so this thing here is a WIP and you shouldn't even use it for a demo right now.

-Always check these files for proxysettings before running it:
+## Proxy
+By default the proxy settings are turned off.
+If you need to fight with a proxy, enable and configure it in the Vagrantfile.
+It's defined at the top:
 ```
-Vagrantfile
-ansible/inventories/dev/group_vars/all
+$proxy = false		# true or false
+$proxy_url = "http://proxy.com:port"	# enter proxy URL here!
 ```

-Start your VMs with a simple "vagrant up", afterwards you'll have 4 running VMs.
+Start your VMs with a simple "vagrant up", afterwards you'll have 4 running VMs not knowing each other very good.
-Now run the following:
+Run the following to enable hostnames, install docker and kubernetes components:

 ```
 vagrant ssh kube-boss # "ubu" is the password by default